Mesothelioma and Asbestos

 Like any personal injury or wrongful death lawsuit, mesothelioma lawsuits have statutes of limitations.
 Each state has different regulations on statute of limitations, but generally, victims must file a lawsuit within a year or two of when the injury occurs.

 Since it may take 15 to 50 years for mesothelioma symptoms to start developing, courts will go by the discovery rule.
-This means that the statute of limitations begin when a victim receives their initial diagnosis, or first begins to notice symptoms.
+This means that the statute of limitations begins when a victim receives their initial diagnosis or first begins to notice symptoms.

 If the victim dies, and their survivors decide to file for wrongful death, the statute of limitations begins after death.
-This rule also changes from state to state, but generally the statute of limitations on wrongful death lawsuits are also between a year or two.
+This rule also changes from state to state, but generally, the statute of limitations on wrongful death lawsuits is also between a year or two.